cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 -  Value Registry: N/A
 -  Description: A key identifier (kid) for the pre-shared key as defined in {{Section 5.1.2 of I-D.ietf-hpke-hpke}}
--  Usage: This parameter MUST be carried in the protected header bucket of the COSE_Encrypt0 or COSE_Recipient structure associated with the HPKE operation.
-It MUST NOT appear in an unprotected header bucket.
+-  Usage: This header parameter MUST be a protected header parameter of the COSE_Encrypt0 or COSE_Recipient structure for the HPKE operation.
+It MUST NOT be present as an unprotected header parameter.
 -  Reference: [[TBD: This RFC]]

 --- back